Eaglw/Chemical_Engineering/Soft Matter/DLVO theory.md

 Relation between the ion concentration $\sigma_{0}$ and the surface potential $\psi_{0}$ is accessible by solving the [[Poisson-Boltzmann equation|Poisson-Boltzmann equation]], that for planar surfaces gives this result:
 $\Large \sigma_{0}=\epsilon_{0}\epsilon \kappa \psi_{0}$
-### Consequences of the parameter dependance of the DLVO potential for colloidal stability
+### Consequences of the parameter dependance of the DLVO potential for colloidal stability or coagulation
+The main one is that *larger particles are in general colloidally more stable than smaller particles*.
+That's because the aggregation barrier increases with the increasing size of the particle, even not changing the shape of the potential.